 All of our Short-Term Content-Based Programs can be customized to fit your needs.
 For more information on how to set up a custom, content-based program, contact Xin Chen at email@example.com.

 This intensive program focuses on American culture, global societies and conversational fluency.
 The program curriculum provides long-term value that will prepare students to be global citizens.
-By analyzing the United Nations' Sustainability Development Goals, participants will increase their understanding of current issues around the world and consider how they can make a difference.
+By analyzing the United Nations' Sustainable Development Goals (SDGs), participants will increase their understanding of current issues around the world and consider how they can make a difference.
 Students will also learn current trends in American culture and compare it to their own cultures, while engaging in synchronous English-language discussion sessions.